Steps to Creating A Cheap Vegetarian Meal Plan

 Take Away

-You don’t have to increase your carbohydrate intake or cheese as you remove meats from your meal plan.
 Instead of the processed foods that add fat, sugar and sodium to your diet, go for whole foods instead.

 Be sure each of your meals comes with adequate fiber and protein.
 Protein sources for vegetarian foods include seeds, nuts, beans, soybeans, legumes and whole grains such as quinoa.
 Most vegetables and fruits are loaded with fiber and beans, whole grains, berries and oat bran are especially great sources of this nutrient.